Universal Health Services, Inc.

 The internal Citrix monitoring and IT team at UHS immediately leveraged the Goliath troubleshooting features.
 According to Joe Alexander (Software Architect at UHS),

-“I contacted Goliath since I knew Goliath Performance Monitor captures Citrix session information that would show us who is launching the specific application causing issues.
-I was able to prove this out by writing a quick SQL query to gather application process information, but needed Goliath’s help to get a new monitoring rule built.
+“I contacted Goliath since I knew Goliath Performance Monitor captures Citrix XenApp and XenDesktop session information that would show us who is launching the specific application causing issues.
+I was able to prove this out by writing a quick SQL query to gather application process information but needed Goliath’s help to get a new monitoring rule built.
 We discussed the potential solutions and within 30 minutes Goliath had an email alert firing and configured an additional report to provide the needed information.
 These findings were sent to the hospital and they were able to use the information to prove that this was an end user issue and not a result of the application.
-So we were able to troubleshoot, identify root cause and resolve the issue in less than 45 minutes.
+So we were able to troubleshoot, identify the root cause and resolve the issue in less than 45 minutes.
 Before we heard from the application provider.”

 The image above displays metrics from a single user session which helps quickly identify if the root cause of slow performance is isolated to a single user due to behavior or if it is a larger systematic issue related to the underlying infrastructure (Citrix) or application.
 In this example, it identifies that a slow connection speed (potentially from home WiFi) was causing the end user performance issues, not the application itself.